-Looking for a fun craft to do with kids on a lazy afternoon?
-Here's an idea for an adorable bee craft that even little kids can help make.
-With just a few basic materials, you can create these cute busy bees in no time flat.
-Make a bunch and stick them to windows, put them in flower pots or tape them to walls—wherever you want a little cheery bee to add some color and fun!Continue to 2 of 13 below.
+Your little busy bees will love doing this fun craft on a lazy afternoon.
+Even little kids can help make these adorable bees.
+With just some basic materials and tools, you can create these cute bees in no time flat.
+Make a bunch and add them wherever you want a cheery little bee to add some color and fun around your home.

-First, gather all the materials you'll need for this project.
-Doing this makes the process much more efficient, and prevents last-minute scrambling to find something you need, only to discover that you don't have it.
-It's a great way to teach kids how to plan and be organized, which can carry over into other things they have to do, like homework or chores.
-Here's what you'll need to make these cute bees:
+Gathering all the materials you'll need for this project is a great way to teach young kids how to plan and be organized.
+These skills can carry over into other things they have to do, like homework or chores.

-- Small flower or heart-shaped punch (for antennae toppers)
+- Small flower and heart-shaped paper punches (antennae toppers)

 - Craft sticks